navidelyasi/Documentations/docs/getting-started/1-create-a-solution.md

 [API AutoFlow Cloud](https://console.apiautoflow.com/){: .btn .btn-primary }

-> Alternatively, you can follow the <a href="" alt="">instructions</a> to download and try with the install version.
+Alternatively, you can follow the <a href="" alt="">instructions</a> to download and try the install version.

+## Hello World!

-The first solution we'll create to together is the good old "Hello World!" solution where you create an API to print back a string text value of `"Hello World!"`.
+The first solution we'll create to together is the good old "Hello World!" solution where you create an API that prints a string value of `"Hello World!"`.

 To do that you will start by creating three things on the solution page.
 1. Server